RoySadaka/lpd/README.md

         State.EXTERNAL
         Phase.PREDICT_END
 ```
+Callbacks will be executed by the order of the list.

-With phases and states, you have full control over the timing of your callbacks,
+With phases and states, you have full control over the timing of your callbacks.

 ### LossOptimizerHandler Callback
-Derives from ``LossOptimizerHandlerBase``, probably the most important callback 😎
+Derives from ``LossOptimizerHandlerBase``, probably the most important callback during training 😎

 Use ``LossOptimizerHandler`` to determine when to call:
 ```python